© 2023 internationalschoolcommunity.com

 Sometimes the work-life balance is affected by the norms of the host country’s laws and culture.
 Other times it is more influenced by the school itself and its admin.

-But luckily, there are some international schools out there striving to have the best possible work-life balance for their teachers.
-As they say, teachers are more able to keep their focus and do their best if they are not so stressed at work.
+Luckily, there are some international schools out there striving to have the best possible work-life balance for their teachers.
+The teachers are able to keep their focus and do their best work when they are not so stressed.

-Luckily, ISC was designed to help international school teachers find the information they are looking for.
-Using the Comment Search feature (premium membership needed), we found 30 comments that had the keyword “Life balance” in them.
-Here are 11 of them:
+International School Community was designed to help international educators share and find the information they are looking for.
+Using the Comment Search feature (premium membership needed), we found 30 teacher written comments that had the keyword “Life balance” in them.

 Sudan

 “There is a good work-life balance at the school.
-Teachers are required to lead an after school activity (1 hour/8 weeks) each semester…” – Khartoum American School (44 total comments)
+Teachers are required to lead an after school activity (1 hour/8 weeks) each semester…” – Khartoum American School (55 total comments in Jan 2024)

 Thailand

 “Expectations are high and teachers work hard.
 There is very reasonable non-contact time and staff gets paid if they do extracurricular activities.
-The workload is not excessive and there is a good work/life balance…” – Lanna International School (LIST) (18 total comments)
+The workload is not excessive and there is a good work-life balance…” – Lanna International School (LIST) (105 total comments in Jan 2024)

 Germany

 “The expectation of quality is very high, but this is reflected in giving ample prep-time.
 One can also request a “retreat” morning/afternoon/day if you would like to spend some extra time planning with a team.
-I find this to be one of the best places for work/life balance, without sacrificing quality…” – International School Hannover Region (38 total comments)
+I find this to be one of the best places for work-life balance, without sacrificing quality…” – International School Hannover Region (71 total comments in Jan 2024)

 Jordan